CSRG-Group/dcs-notes.github.io/modules/CS132/Primary_Notes/part2.md

 <img src="part2.assets/image-20210505150058486.png" alt="image-20210505150058486" style="zoom: 50%;" class="center"/>

-**Karnaugh Map Grouping.**  The **first step** to finding the simplest expression is to form kmap groupings.
+**Karnaugh Map Grouping.**  The **first step** to finding the simplest expression is to form K-map groupings.
 There are some things/rules/features to note about this.

 1. **Wrap-around** is valid.
 This means the left most-column is adjacent to the right most-column, and the top row is adjacent to the bottom row.
 So the orange and green cells, and the blue and green cells are adjacent.
 2. **Groupings can overlap**.
 The cells don’t have to exclusively be in just 1 group.